pravin-raut/SnowflakeDataWarehouse/README.md

 - `Transformation_Scripts`: SQL for transforming data into the core layer and data warehouse schema.
 - `BI_Setup`: Documentation and scripts for setting up BI tools and dashboards.

-## Usage
-Each folder contains specific instructions on how to use the scripts and set up the respective components of the data warehouse.

-## Contributing
-Contributions to the Snowflake Data Warehouse project are welcome!
-Please read through our contributing guidelines for more information on making pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.